Skip to main content

 What you cannot add to a cover page

 Marloo-generated content always begins on the page after the cover page.
 You cannot direct the AI to write onto the cover page.
-The four dynamic placeholders above are the only Marloo-populated fields supported.
+The dynamic placeholders above are the only Marloo-populated fields supported.

 To add first-page advisory content, export the document from Marloo and then edit the Word file to insert that content before the body.